xt99/jQuery-Validation-Engine/README.md

 - for simplicity field.id and field.name should match
 - use the ajax validator as last validator
 - use lower cases for input.type
+- don't use spaces or special chars in id and names

 Authors
 ---